 Fighting for Justice – For People–For Planet – Since 2003

-Since our founding, the Civil Liberties Defense Center has defended more than 2,500 activists in court–with the lion’s share of those cases either being won outright or dismissed–and trained more than 7,500 in the legal issues pertinent to engaging in political dissent.
+Since our founding, Civil Liberties Defense Center has defended more than 4,500 activists in court–with the lion’s share of those cases either being won outright or dismissed–and trained more than 10,500 in the legal issues pertinent to engaging in political dissent.
 Our criminal and civil law expertise, ability to effectively translate legalese, and legal education programs have provided a foundation that activists can rely on to more confidently tackle the tough issues they are confronting.
 We have won cases that others thought impossible, and we keep pushing the envelope in the court system because we know we are on the right side of history.

-With 2020 bringing both historic environmental harm and human suffering as well as a profoundly powerful and growing demand for a more just world, it is important to celebrate our victories, acknowledge our challenges, and learn from both so as to present the strongest front possible for a more livable and just planet.
+With this decade bringing both historic environmental harm and human suffering as well as a profoundly powerful and growing demand for a more just world, it is important to celebrate our victories, acknowledge our challenges, and learn from both so as to present the strongest front possible for a more livable and just planet.
 Below are some highlights of CLDC’s efforts to help visionary and bold activists keep building that world in the face of State repression and corporate destruction.

 To date, CLDC has represented more than 2,500 environmental, animal, and social justice activists facing charges for civil disobedience, and provided support for hundreds of other cases in the form of legal briefs and research, including:

 - Fought against the Green Scare—the government’s unconstitutional attack on environmental and animal rights activists—by conducting research, participating in public outreach and education, and assisting with the legal defense of non-cooperating defendants.
-CLDC also provided attorney referrals for individual defendants and assisted their attorneys with various legal issues.
+CLDC also provided attorney referrals for individual defendants and assisted their attorneys with various legal issues;

-- Defended “Valve Turners” in Washington, Oregon, and Montana–including Ken Ward for his part in the “Shut it Down” actions targeting tar sands oil production and transportation–successfully advancing the climate necessity defense for the first time
+- Defended “Valve Turners” in Washington, Oregon, and Montana–including Ken Ward for his part in the “Shut it Down” actions targeting tar sands oil production and transportation–successfully advancing the climate necessity defense for the first time;

 - Were a founding member of the Water Protector Legal Collective.
-We represented several water protectors facing criminal charges for their role in resisting the Dakota Access Pipeline (DAPL), and we filed civil suits on behalf of two who were seriously injured by brutal police misconduct
+We represented several water protectors facing criminal charges for their role in resisting the Dakota Access Pipeline (DAPL), and we filed civil suits on behalf of two who were seriously injured by brutal police misconduct;

-- Coordinated a legal defense team representing the 52 people arrested in Anacortes, WA for their part in the “Break Free from Fossil Fuels” protest
+- Coordinated a legal defense team representing the 52 people arrested in Anacortes, WA for their part in the “Break Free from Fossil Fuels” protest;

 - Coordinated the successful defense of Shell No!
-Activists, who used civil disobedience to challenge Shell’s Arctic oil refinery operations, against a military tribunal—winning four of five cases outright and settling the fifth
+Activists, who used civil disobedience to challenge Shell’s Arctic oil refinery operations, against a military tribunal—winning four of five cases outright and settling the fifth;

-- Continue to represent activists affiliated with Extinction Rebellion, immigrant rights, indigenous rights, Black Lives Matter, and other environmental and social justice movements caught in the crosshairs of a broken justice system
+- Continue to represent activists affiliated with Extinction Rebellion, immigrant rights, indigenous rights, Black Lives Matter, and other environmental and social justice movements caught in the crosshairs of a broken justice system.

 Civil Rights Litigation